 It also makes the previous entry a bit more heartrending: that was Milo's hand pressed against the glass.
 His own cousin — the living, human version he'd known in childhood, the one who was once like a brother to him — was right there on the other side of the glass, just a few feet away.
 And he couldn't even say a word.

 Mr. Scars kills Mary Asher in Milo's Tape.
 The sad part?
 Mr. Scars is Milo, and he killed his own mother.
 Observer, you DICK!

 Mr. Scars/Milo: It still hurts.

-Even worse, it's hinted that Milo literally had no control over his actions in that moment.
+Even worse, it's hinted that Milo literally had no control over his actions in that moment, any more than Noah did when he killed Kat.
 After he realizes what he's done, he breaks downcompletely.

 Mary's reaction to seeing Milo alive.
-She may have been a crazy, selfish bitch, but deep down he was still her son.
+She may have been a crazy, selfish bitch, but he was still her son.

 On the flipside, however, there's the heartbreaking revelation that Mary only had Milo so she could sacrifice him to the Collective, in the vain hope that she could "buy off" the Administrator and end his malign influence on their family.
 Small wonder her Collective title is "The Selfish".